Back to portfolio

 This allows developers to grab entire folders of assets and with a single command optimize them to be placed within a given context, all without leaving the code editor.

-There are certainly other compression solutions available, but having access to this tool greatly streamlines the process, presenting the minimal configuration options needed for users to get exactly what they need.
+There are certainly other compression solutions available, but having access to this tool greatly streamlines the process, presenting the minimal configuration options needed for developers to get exactly what they need, without going back to the designer/production team.

 The starter kit is a package that enables a developer to point at a sitemap of a website and the kit will open a virtual browser and screenshot every page of the site, then automatically combine these into a pdf.

-This is much more robust than a basic "full page screenshot", which often fails on websites with any dynamic content.
+This is much more robust than a basic "full page screenshot", which often fails on websites with any dynamic content, interactive elements, or animations.

-The kit contains configurations that can be toggled on and off for pre-scrolling to force any animations or lazy-loaded images to appear, as well as actions that can be added for closing cookie banners, opening accordions, or even logging in to gated portions of a site.
+The kit contains configurations that can be toggled on and off for pre-scrolling to force any animations or lazy-loaded images to appear, as well as "scripts" that can be added for closing cookie banners, opening accordions, or logging in to gated portions of a site.

-Getting perfect screenshots is not an exact science, and there is still work to be done, but the time savings from this tool compound each time it is used, and the feedback has been rewarding:
+Getting perfect screenshots is not an exact science, and I am still regularly adding functionality to this tool, but the time savings compound each use, and the feedback has already been rewarding:

 "[The screenshot automation] was invaluable in getting [client project] across the finish line and was incredibly helpful for quick turn rounds of legal review and for easily marking up edits internally on multiple [client] projects.
 It's making an ongoing problem much less tedious, and the #efficiency gains are growing each time we use and refine it on new projects."